-With a full load of wood and burning near nominal output the stove will need to be refuelled approximately every 45 min to 1.25 hours.
+With a full load of wood and burning near nominal output the stove will typically need to be refuelled approximately every 45 min to 1.25 hours.
 One or two large logs will generally burn longer and cleaner than a number of smaller ones.
-Wood can usually be stacked higher in the stove than solid mineral fuel but care must be taken that logs do not touch the baffle or the glass panel.
-Do not stack logs above the level of the rear firebox liner brick at the back of the stove.
+Wood can usually be stacked higher in the stove but care must be taken that logs do not touch the baffle or the glass panel.
+Do not stack logs above the level of the rear firebox liner brick tertiary air holes at the back of the stove.

 Always make sure that flames are visible above the wood after re-fuelling for cleanest burning.
 Burning without flames above the fuel will create unnecessary smoke and poor heat output.
-After re-fuelling, leave the door ajar or open the air wash control fully to the right side for 3 minutes or until the logs are fully blackened to achieve full flames above the fuel.
+After re-fuelling, fully open the air control and leave the door ajar for 2 minutes or until the logs are fully blackened to achieve full flames above the fuel.